dmitrishastin/matlab2glb/README.md

  Supply individual objects (mesh objects or tracts).
 Each object to have the following fields:

-- indices: face array (MATLAB convention, indices from 1 onwards)
+- indices: face array (MATLAB convention, indices from 1 onwards) - unless a streamlines tract
 - POSITION: vertex coordinates
 - any other attributes [as specified](https://www.khronos.org/registry/glTF/specs/2.0/glTF-2.0.html#meshes-overview)